-Halflings keep a record of all the things that they have heisted or thieved - but only objects actively guarded or trapped.
+Halflings keep a record of all the things that they have versus poison after consuming a corpse to learn the ability. heisted or thieved - but only objects actively guarded or Otherwise they are sick and vomit up the corpse which is trapped.
 Any criminal who knows the Halfling's reputation treats the Halfling as having 1 additional CHA point for every 1000 gold worth of objects in their scores.